 7. Butterfly Beach

+Here you can swim, surf and enjoy the idyllic atmosphere.
 Santa Barbara has some of the best surfing conditions along California’s Central Coast for beginning surfers, and Butterfly Beach is that place!

 And if you have never surfed before, you can even take a surfing lesson.